 Negative Feedback

 Negative feedback is a regulatory mechanism that reduces the output or activity of a system when it deviates from a desired state.
-In the context of the baroreceptor reflex, when blood pressure rises, the reflex acts to lower it, demonstrating a negative feedback loop that maintains homeostasis and prevents excessive blood pressure.
+In the context of the baroreceptor reflex, when blood pressure rises, the reflex acts to lower it, demonstrating a negative feedback loop.
+This mechanism is crucial for maintaining homeostasis in the cardiovascular system.

 Recommended video: